Capitol Reef National Park Winter Activities

 Winter Hiking at Capitol Reef

-There are so many Capitol Reef hikes to choose from!
+There are a variety of Capitol Reef winter hikes to explore!
 There are trails for families, casual visitors who want to explore, and then the avid hikers that want a real adventure.

 Some of our favorite hiking trails are: Hickman Bridge, Grand Wash and Capitol Gorge Wash.